 Question: Are the applications anonymous?

 Answer: The applications are all assigned a number and are graded completely anonymously with all company identifiers redacted.
-None of the members of the grading committee know whose application they have reviewed nor do they have access to the applicant information.
+I do not know whose application I have reviewed nor do I have access to the applicant information.
 After the scores have been totaled and the process is finished, the application numbers are then reconciled to the company name by an individual who is not a part of the grading panel.

 Question: Does the grading process recognize the efforts the applicants make to provide their employees with a safe place to work?

-Answer: I can affirm that the committee makes every effort to consider all relevant information from each company.
-We take care to consider that each applicant company has its own style for approaching safety, and we evaluate this approach for effectiveness and OSHA compliance.
-The committee works hard to balance the considerations of a well-meaning program with the expectations of OSHA.
-We want each participant in the NIA program to do as well as possible, but we also want them to get meaningful feedback on their program.
+Answer: I can affirm that I make every effort to consider all relevant information from each company.
+I take care to consider that each applicant company has its own style for approaching safety, and evaluate this approach for effectiveness and OSHA compliance.
+I also work hard to balance the considerations of a well-meaning program with the expectations of OSHA.
+I want each participant in the NIA program to do as well as possible, but I also want them to get meaningful feedback on their program.
 Any critical feedback provided is meant to assist companies in providing for the safety of their employees and improving their overall safety culture.